The Grace of a Ballerina

 This concludes my journey of storytelling in Singapore.

-Story told in New Zealand - the oasis of where Biru’s journey begin.
+Story told in New Zealand - the oasis where Biru’s journey begins.

 Thank you for reading